 To go into more detail on the denials, data provided by the Oregon State Police show that in October of 2014, 19,901 background checks were performed and there were 196 “denial investigations” launched or right at 1%.
 Proponents of ‘universal background checks’ like to toss this 1% number around as being all criminals and otherwise prohibited persons being “denied firearms.”
 This is not the case.
 Of this 196, 36 resulted in “investigation complete, no action” – in other words, a purely false positive.
 Another 50 are as of this writing still being investigated; these could turn out to be false positives as well.
 26 people were issued a “citation in lieu of custody,” meaning that the person was in fact prohibited or had made an inadvertent false statement on the form but the police did not consider the person dangerous enough to arrest.
 This can be for something like being a ‘prohibited person’ for having a conviction for bouncing checks 30 years ago.
 Another 70 were referred to the district attorney for their call on whether to prosecute, but the person was not taken into custody.
 Total arrests were – five.
 Only these five people were actually denied access to firearms, because only those in custody are truly denied, and only for the time they are in custody.
 Five were for mental health holds, but none of those were arrested, meaning they are still free to continue to try to get access to a firearm.

-So bear in mind when proponents throw the number of denials that sounds like 1% of the total checks, that the 1% is investigations, NOT denials.
+So bear in mind when proponents throw the number of denials that sounds like 1% of the total checks, that the 1% represents both denials and investigations, NOT denials.
 A good example of this dishonesty/naïveté is the written testimony of Portland Mayor Charlie Hales, who claimed that all 2,300 denials in Oregon during 2012 (about 1% of the total checks) were “individuals with criminal records.”

 The true number of actual denials (arrests) is really only about 2% of that 1%, or 2.5 out of every 10,000 checks / 5 out of 19,000 in this case.
 Arresting the truly dangerous people does have value, of course, but the value of the background check leading to their arrest is dubious.
 Usually authorities already know who the actual dangerous ones are (all five in our case were “wanted”) and many times have some info on where they are as well and could go pick them up as long as they have the manpower to do so.
 Being informed that they are in a gun store right now trying to buy a gun does not magically give authorities more manpower.
 They will go and arrest if they can, as they did with the five in this case in October.
 But remember also that the felon is only truly prohibited from acquiring firearms while they are incarcerated, and we do not know how for long they were held.
 Once out, they can and will continue to try to acquire weapons and in all likelihood, will eventually succeed.
 It is very unlikely that being denied one time is going to stop them from continuing to plan whatever crime they are planning.
 People who are true criminals are exercising a way of life, not a single incident.